Pearl of the Algarve

 East Algarve in Portugal

-When you think of Algarve, you have an image of sun, sea and beach.
-But there is more!
-In the eastern part of Algarve lies a 60-kilometre-long belt of islands and skerries with a lagoon behind it.
+When you think of Algarve, you picture sun, sea, and beach.
+But there's more!
+In the eastern part of Algarve lies, between Faro and Tavira, a 60-kilometer-long belt of islands and islets with a lagoon behind them.

-This whole nature reserve Ria Formosa further consists of sandbanks, salt pans, marshes, white beaches and dunes with plants and animals.
-You can actually compare it with our Wadden area.
+This entire nature reserve Ria Formosa consists further of sandbanks, salt pans, wetlands, white beaches, and dunes with plants and animals.
+It can actually be compared to our Wadden Sea area.

-Our village Moncarapacho lies near this protected nature reserve Ria Formosa.
-From our plot we look at the fishing village Fuseta, the Atlantic Ocean and this unique lagoon.
+Our little village Moncarapacho lies near this protected nature reserve Ria Formosa.
+From our plot we look at the fishing village Fuseta, the Atlantic Ocean, and this unique lagoon.

-For birdwatchers, this breeding and migratory bird area is very interesting.
+For birdwatchers this breeding and migratory bird area is very interesting.
 There are many different species of birds to spot.
-The most familiar to us seem to be storks, flamingos and herons.
+The most famous, for us, are storks, flamingos, and herons.

 When it gets dark, we see in the distance the small fishing boats on the Atlantic Ocean catching octopus with bright lights.
 Every morning they are sold fresh in the market halls in the various seaside villages.

-Much fresher (and tastier) than in Ria Formosa you cannot find fish and shellfish.
-In the village Olhão on the boulevard we often go to a French café to eat oysters.
-These oysters are farmed in the lagoon you overlook.
+You can't get fish and shellfish fresher (and tastier) than in Ria Formosa.
+In the town Olhão on the boulevard we regularly go to a French café to eat oysters.
+These oysters are cultivated in the lagoon from which you look out.

 Dolphins spotting in Algarve

-In the lagoon you also find freshwater turtles, seahorses and dolphins.
-With boat trips you can, with a little luck, especially in spring, spot these dolphins.
+In the lagoon you also find freshwater turtles, seahorses, and dolphins.
+With boat excursions you can, with a bit of luck, especially in spring, spot these dolphins.

 Chameleons are also found here.
 In our garden we have seen them twice this summer.
 One even fell out of the tree on top of Martin's shoulder!
-They are quite rare and are beautiful to see, especially their special way of moving.
+They are rather rare and beautiful to see, especially their special way of moving.

-The visitor centre Parque Natural de Ria Formosa, part of the Ria Formosa nature park, lies on the edge of the lively village Olhão, about 10 kilometres from us.
-Here you can spot these chameleons and many other species.
+The visitor centre Parque Natural de Ria Formosa, part of the Ria Formosa nature park, is located on the edge of the lively town Olhão, about 10 kilometres from us.
+Here you can spot these chameleons and many other animal species.

 Seahorses in Algarve

 What we did not know is that Ria Formosa hosts the largest community of seahorses.
-Unfortunately the seahorse population has decreased drastically in the last 20 years due to environmental changes, illegal fishing or excessive shipping traffic.
+Unfortunately the seahorse population has drastically decreased over the last 20 years due to environmental changes, illegal fishing, or excessive shipping traffic.

-Our German neighbours told us that they, together with other members of the local rotary club, raise funds.
-With this money seahorses are released into a protected area of Ria Formosa where sailing and fishing are forbidden.
+Our German neighbours told us that they, together with other members of the local rotary club, raised funds.
+With this money seahorses are released into the protected area of Ria Formosa where boating and fishing are forbidden.

-The German TV even paid attention to this relocation of seahorses and everything that comes with it.
+Even the German television gave attention to this reintroduction of seahorses and everything involved.
 A nice joint international initiative!
 Read more about the seahorses.

-Also enjoy all this beauty in the east of Algarve, near Spain?
+Also enjoy all this beauty in the east Algarve, near Spain?

-Do you want to experience what the East Algarve has to offer yourself?
-Perhaps we see you in beautiful Portugal.
+Want to experience what East Algarve has to offer?
+Click here for more information.
+Perhaps we’ll see you in beautiful Portugal.

 This is our own website with the best price.
 Click here for our accommodations or ask us your question.